dotlang/language/Enhancements.md

 `str1.trim();`
 `trim(str1);`

-? - if a function's first argument is X, we can write X.function_name.
+N - if a function's first argument is X, we can write X.function_name.
 `func f(x:int, y:int) -> long {}`
 `func save (x:int) to (y:file) -> long {}`
 save a to ff